 - They can stay dry for several hours at a time.
 This means they have control over their bladder.
 Of course, they may not stay dry overnight for some time even after they begin training.

-- Can walk and run.
+- They can walk and run.

-- Is in a cooperative stage.
+- They are in a cooperative stage.

 A toddler should show most of these signs before beginning the training.

 Diaper Free Potty Training

 I read a lot of information about potty training for my own daughter and learned about many methods.
 After I decided she was ready to officially begin training, I picked a weekend when we would be home the entire time with no major responsibilities.
 She had already been introduced to the concept and had used the potty chair on occasion before, but not consistently.